notificationapi-com/docs/docs/reference/js-client.md

 Supported environments:

 - Vanilla JavaScript
+- React
-- React.js
+- Vue
-- Vue.js
+- Angular
-- Angular.js
+- Next
-- Next.js
+- Remix
-- Any other JS-based framework, including server-side rendering
+- Most JS Frameworks, including those with server-side rendering, are supported.
+If you don't see your framework here, just ping us on support and we will add it to the docs!

 ## Setup